eera5607/960evoSmartLog/README.md

 ### Additional info

 Samsung offers different warranty levels depending on capacity of the SSD.
 The warnings set on this script apply to the 500 GB model.

+All conversions are made to show the exact same results as on Samsung Magician software for Windows.